galaxyproject/galaxy-hub/src/tutorials/chip/index.md

 |![](/src/tutorials/chip/d_r1.png)|![](/src/tutorials/chip/d_r2.png)|
 |<small>Peak model and lag between strands.</small>|                |

 In the case of these data peaks are very sharp and have narrow gap between them: `27` and `33` bp for replicate 1 and 2, respectively.
-We will use an average of these values, `30`, as `--extsize` parameter for calling peaks using **NGS: Peak calling -> MACS2 callpeak**:
+We will use an average of these values, `30`, as `--extsize` parameter for calling peaks using **NGS: Peak calling &rarr; MACS2 callpeak**:

 |                |
 |----------------|